chargerocket/blog/_posts/2019-02-04-welcome-to-jekyll.markdown

 categories: [ general ]
 image: assets/images/rocket-blast-off.jpg
 ---
 It seems pretty surreal as I sit here writing what will be our first post here at ChargeRocket.
 As I look back, this is something like my 5th business that I have started, and though the trepidation of launching a business isn't as much a cause of concern, the excitement is still there just as if it were my first.
-With ChargeRocket, the excitement is even more so, as I feel there is great promise in the mission and ultimate goal we are going to strive to fulfill.
+With ChargeRocket, the excitement is even more so, as I feel there is great promise in the mission and ultimate goal we are striving to fulfill.
 I feel the outlook is amazing and I would like to tell you why.

 But first, a bit of a background of how things got started.
 Recently, I have been following the YouTube channel for [Dave Hakkens][dave-hakkens] of [Precious Plastic][precious-plastic] and what an inspiring and eye-opening experience it has been to see the amazing things Dave is doing.
 Please, if you get the chance, take a look at his channel.
 I have also been in the process of developing some electronic products for the past year to year and a half with some friends and now fellow business partners.